Gourdon, Aberdeenshire

 Gourdon (/ˈɡʊərdən/) nicknamed Gurdin by the population, is a coastal fishing village in Aberdeenshire, Scotland, south of Inverbervie and north of Johnshaven, with a natural harbour.
 Its harbour was built in 1820.
 It was formerly in Kincardineshire.
 It is known for its close community and unique local dialect.
 It is a picturesque harbour village that boasts lovely views along the pathway to Inverbervie.

 History

 Fishing

 Gourdon was a thriving fishing community.
-While most of the fishing has moved to other ports, there is still a fishouse in Gourdon, as well as some small fishing vessels at the harbour.